Project-MAR/RPI-ESP8266-TORNADO-SERVER/README.md

 #### Resolve with Nameserver
 with a help from mDNS library form [mrdunk](https://github.com/mrdunk/esp8266_mdns)
 I modified and make nodeMCU to find tornado-server.local
-Checkout at b58a8e3 for a test code that resolve tornado-server.local with mDNS
+Checkout at b58a8e3 for a test code that resolve tornado-server.local and get IP Address with mDNS
 ```sh
 git checkout b58a8e3
 ```